Higher Quality Lithium Motorcycle Battery Manufacturer

 Using a charger to charge the battery that is not suitable gradually causes the battery cells to die.

-Lithium-ion batteries are sensitive towards temperature, if they encounter extreme hot or cold temperatures it damages the battery pack internally.
+Lithium-ion batteries are sensitive to temperature, if they encounter extreme hot or cold temperatures it damages the battery pack internally.

 Overcharging the battery after it is completely charged also shortens the battery life.